Alan-Cha/iter8-blog/custom-metric.md

 ### Next steps

-To learn more about Iter8 and how to run SLO validation and A/B(/n) experiments with your apps and ML models, take a look at our website [iter8.tools](https://iter8.tools).
-We have many [tutorials](https://iter8.tools/0.10/tutorials/load-test-http/basicusage/) as well as [documentation](https://iter8.tools/0.10/user-guide/topics/values/).
-If you need any help, you can find us on [Slack](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) and we'll happily answer any questions you have.
+To learn more about Iter8 and how to run performance tests on your apps and ML models, take a look at our website [iter8.tools](https://iter8.tools).
+We have many [tutorials](https://iter8.tools/0.10/tutorials/load-test-http/basicusage/) to try out.

+To learn more about custom metrics, we have some more documentation [here](https://iter8.tools/0.11/user-guide/tasks/custommetrics/) and [here](https://iter8.tools/0.11/metrics/custom-metrics/).
+Again, defining your own custom metrics can help you use Iter8 to its fullest potential.

+If you need any help, whether it be about setting up your own custom metrics or about Iter8 in general, you can find us on [Slack](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) and we'll happily answer any questions you have.